fburato/sbt-highwheel/README.md

 The plugin introduces the following settings:

-* (highwheelSpecFile: File) is the file to the specification file to use for the analysis.
+* `(highwheelSpecFile: File)` is the file to the specification file to use for the analysis.
 Defaults to `baseDirectory / "spec.hwm"`
-* (highwheelAnalysisMode: String) specifies the type of analysis to run.
+* `(highwheelAnalysisMode: String)` specifies the type of analysis to run.
 Can be `"loose"` or `"strict"` and defaults to `strict`
-* (highwheelAnalysisPaths: Seq[File]) specifies the paths to add to the analysis.
+* `(highwheelAnalysisPaths: Seq[File])` specifies the paths to add to the analysis.
 Defaults to `classDirectory in Compile`

 The plugin also introduces the following tasks:

-* highwheelAnalyse: runs the analysis using the settings specified and fails if any error is thrown
+* `highwheelAnalyse`: runs the analysis using the settings specified and fails if any error is thrown.
+It depends on the compile task.
+* `highwheelBaseAnalyseTask`: same as `highwheelAnalyse`, but with no other task dependency
 ## Installation

 Add to your `project/plugins.sbt` file the following line: